 import random from matplotlib import pyplot

 Monte-Carlo simulations are based on random numbers.
-The simplest example is as follows.
-You roll a dice which will give a value between 1-6.
+Roll a dice which will give a value between 1-6.
 You can either add or subtract that value to a running total.
 You flip a coin to decide whether you add or subtract, you decide if heads means + and tails means -.

 The coin flip can be implemented as follows.

 This will return a 1 or -1 which we can multiply into the dice roll to give us a signed value.

 dice = lambda : random.randint(1,6)

 I don’t need to wrap this in a lambda but it might make things more readable later.

 >>> flip() -1 >>> flip() 1 >>> flip() 1 >>> dice() 2 >>> dice() 4 >>> dice() 4 >>> dice() 5

 The idea is that we toss the dice several times while flipping the coin to see should we add or subtract.